Our Story: New Jersey’s 9/11 Collection

 On extended view

 In 2011, the New Jersey State Museum commemorated the ten-year anniversary of 9/11 with an unprecedented exhibition exploring the impact of the terrorist attacks on the people of the Garden State.

-On September 11, 2001, the world watched in horror as terrorists used commercial airplanes as weapons against the United States, killing 2,979 people, destroying the World Trade Center, and damaging the Pentagon in their brutal coordinated attack.
-On that fateful day, nearly 700 New Jerseyans - the second highest casualty toll after New York - perished at the World Trade Center, Pentagon, and in Shanksville, Pennsylvania.
+On that fateful day, nearly 700 New Jerseyans - the second highest casualty toll after New York - perished at the World Trade Center (WTC), Pentagon, and in Shanksville, Pennsylvania.

 In order to ensure the continued remembrance of this “Pearl Harbor moment” of our generation, the New Jersey State Museum’s collection of 9/11 artifacts was placed on long-term display.